jenkins-x/jx-docs/content/en/docs/managing/setup.md

 title: Setup Questions
 linktitle: Setup Questions
 description: Questions about installing or configuring Jenkins X
-date: 2018-02-10
-categories: [faq]
-menu:
-  docs:
-    parent: "faq"
-keywords: [faqs]
-weight: 2
-toc: true
-aliases: [/faq/]
 ---

 ## How do I add a user to my Jenkins X installation?

 Jenkins X assumes each user has access to the same development kubernetes cluster that Jenkins X is running on.

 If your user does not have access to the kubernetes cluster we need to setup their `~/.kube/config` file so that they can access it.

 If you are using Google's GKE then you can browse the [GKE Console](https://console.cloud.google.com) to view all the clusters and click on the `Connect` button next to your development cluster and then that lets you copy/paste the command to connect to the cluster.

 For other clusters we are planning on writing some [CLI commands to export and import the kube config](https://github.com/jenkins-x/jx/issues/1406).

 Also [CloudBees](https://www.cloudbees.com/) are working on a distribution of Jenkins X which will include single sign on together with an awesome web UI to visualise teams, pipelines, logs, environments, applications, versions and infrastructure.
 The CloudBees UI provides an easy way for anyone in your team to login to Jenkins X from the command line with the `Connect` button on the `Teams` page which uses [jx login](/commands/jx_login/)

 ### Once the user has access to the kubernetes cluster